meom-group/DCM/DOC/dcm_rt_manual.md

     - More informations will be given for advanced users willing non standard variables or defining sub domains.
  * **data** files such as initial conditions, domain configuration, atmospheric forcing etc...
     - In NEMO4, most of the data file are defined as a namelist parameter.
+    - The `domain_cfg.nc` configuration file is a new feature in NEMO4.
+It replaces the `coordinates.nc` and `bathy_meter.nc` files and includes the definition of the vertical grid
+(no more initialized within NEMO, as it was the case in previous versions).
+A specific tool (`DOMAIN_cfg`) is dedicated to the building of the `domain_cfg.nc` file from files and namelist used in NEMO-3.6.
+See the [appendix](#domain_cfg-tool-) for instruction how to prepare the `domain_cfg.nc` file.

  In order to run NEMO, the principle is to have all the runtime files in a common directory, together with `nemo4.exe` and `xios_server.exe` and issue (for instance -- there are variant according to the HPC system--) a command like :